 We are also a party to a number of third-party intellectual property license agreements.
 Some of these license agreements require us to make one-time payments or ongoing subscription payments.
 We cannot guarantee that the third-party intellectual property we license will not be licensed to our competitors or others in our industry.
 In the future, we may need to obtain additional licenses or renew existing license agreements.
 We are unable to predict whether these license agreements can be obtained or renewed on acceptable terms, or at all.
 In addition, we have granted our customers certain rights to use our intellectual property in the ordinary course of our business.
 Some of our customer agreements restrict our ability to license or develop certain customized technology or services within certain markets or to certain competitors of our customers.
 For example, our agreement with Fidelity restricts our ability to develop certain integration features that we have not also offered to develop for Fidelity.
-Some of our customer agreements grant our customers ownership rights with respect to the portion of the intellectual property we have developed or customized for our customers.
+Some of our customer agreements grant our customers.
 In addition, some of our customer agreements require us to deposit the source code to the customized technology and investment solutions with a source code escrow agent, which source code may be released in the event we enter into bankruptcy or are unable to provide support and maintenance of the technology or investment solutions we have licensed to our customers.
 These provisions in our agreements may limit our ability to grow our business in the future.